 There are, by my highly scientific review, about 8 billion articles on the Internet right now full of tips on how to adapt to remote work life.

 This is sort of like that, but the quick-and-dirty version.
-It's a peek inside how we run the jungle at Tako Agency, which has and always will be 100% remote.
+It's a peek inside how we run the jungle at Tako Agency, which is and always will be 100% remote.

 Our team is scattered around the US and the world, across seven different timezones, and we still work together seamlessly to create awesome Shopify stores and mobile apps.